 Despite popular belief, prostitution is NOT legal in Las Vegas or Clark County, Nevada.
 In addition, prostitution and soliciting a prostitute can carry significant legal penalties for those convicted.
 Prostitution or soliciting a prostitute in the city of Las Vegas will typically come with misdemeanor charges and appropriate punishments; however, punishments and charges will be more serious if the prostitute is found to be under the age of 18.

 Adults charged with prostitution or soliciting a prostitute may expect a 6 month jail sentence as well as a fine around $1,000; however, if a person is facing a first time offense, probation is often given rather than jail time.
 For subsequent convictions, the benefit of probation is often not given, and a person will then be forced to serve their time incarcerated.

 If a person is found to have solicited a prostitute that was a minor under the age of 18, he or she will then face category E felony charges, rather than the misdemeanor charges typically given for this crime with another adult.
 These felony charges will come with harsher penalties, including a 4 year prison sentence in a Nevada state prison and about $5,000 in fines.

-I represent clients in the following Las Vegas sex crime matters:
+We represent clients in the following Las Vegas sex crime matters: